 - Activities for adults in isolation/quarantine

-- Supporting the needs of individuals with disabilities during COVID-19 outbreak
+- Supporting the needs of individuals with disabilities during the COVID-19 outbreak

 Do you know of resources in your state?
 Email them to us: email@example.com